 Coverage varies with the earliest citations dating back to 1973.
 Consult Coverage Dates for Legislative Information for the start date for each collection.

 Continuous.
 Consult Coverage Dates for Legislative Information for specific update schedules.

-Congressional Record, bills, House and Senate reports, public laws, etc.
+Congressional Record, bills, House and Senate reports, public laws, and other federal legislative materials.